yob/puma-plugin-statsd/README.md

 Gauges:

-* puma.workers - The number of distinct process running.
+* puma.workers - The number of distinct processes running.
 In single mode this will be 1, in cluster mode the number of worker processes
 * puma.old_workers - The number of worker processes that are about to be shut down as part of a phased restart.
 Will normally be 0
 * puma.booted_workers - The number of worker processes that are in a booted state
 * puma.running - The number of worker threads currently running.
-In quiet times, idle threads may be shutdown, but they'll start back up again when traffic arrives
+In quiet times, idle threads may be shutdown if the number of threads exceeds the configured minimum, but they'll start back up again when traffic arrives
 * puma.backlog - The number of requests that have made it to a worker but are yet to be processed.
-This will normally be zero, as requests queue on the tcp/unix socket in front of the master puma process, not in the worker thread pool
+This will be zero if queue_requests is disabled, as requests will only queue on the tcp/unix socket in front of the master puma process, but not in the worker thread pool
-* puma.pool_capacity - The number of idle and unused worker threads.
+* puma.pool_capacity - The number of idle and unspawned worker threads.
 When this is low/zero, puma is running at full capacity and might need scaling up
 * puma.max_threads - The maximum number of worker threads that might run at one time
-* puma.percent_busy - The percentage of busy threads calculated as pool capacity relative to max threads
+* puma.percent_busy - The percentage of busy threads, calculated as the percentage of capacity in use relative to the maximum number of threads
 * puma.requests_count - Total number of requests served by this puma since it started

 Counters: